BpaLabTHCologne/bpa_lab_docs/README.md

 ## Business process of demonstration factory

 The following description depicts the to be business process in the BPA Lab for Demonstration.
+It is  - work in progress - and requires improvements (harmonization of terms, more details, ...)

 The scenario: A bicycle manufacturer offers highly customizable bicycles to consumers

 ![process landscape](processmodels/process-landscape.png "Process landscape")

+The entire end-to-end process is managed by the order management process, which initiates purchasing, manufacturing, and shipping processes as needed.
+Purchasing, manufacturing, and shipping use logistics processes.

+The following diagrams provide strategic models for each process.
+The process models do not include technical aspects and only illustrate the happy path.

+### order management

+![order management process](processmodels/strategic_model_ordermgmt.png "Order management process")

+This process manages the fulfillment of customer orders.

-The business process starts when a customer order is entered into a web portal (external web application), which triggers the end-to-end order management process.
+The process starts when a customer order is entered into a web portal (external web application), which triggers the end-to-end order management process.
 During the process, the availability of the ordered bike is checked.
 If a bike with the exact specifications is in stock, the shipping process is initiated.
-After shipment, an invoice is sent to the customer and the process is complete.
+After shipping, an invoice is sent to the customer and the process is complete.

-In the standard scenario, the ordered bike is not in stock.
-A production order is created, specifying the required components based on a bill of material.
+In the standard scenario, the ordered bicycle is not in stock.
+A production order is created, specifying the required components based on a bill of materials.
 If any component is missing, the purchasing process is initiated.
 Otherwise, the manufacturing process is initiated immediately.
 Once the product is manufactured, shipping is initiated.
-Purchasing, manufacturing, and shipping use logistics processes.
-In purchasing, a purchased component is stocked.
-In manufacturing, components are picked from the warehouse and finished goods are put into stock.
-In the shipping process, finished goods are commissioned for shipment to the customer.

-The following diagrams contains strategic models for each process.
-The process model do not include technical aspects and illustrates the happy path only.

-![order management process](processmodels/strategic_model_ordermgmt.png "Order management process")
+### purchasing

 ![purchasing process](processmodels/strategic_model_purchasing.png "Purchasing process")

+This process manages the purchase of required components.
+The process starts when a component is needed.

+First, a purchase order is created that specifies parameters such as vendor, material, and quantity.
+The system then sends the purchase order to the vendor.
+When the goods are received, an incoming inspection is performed.
+If a quality problem is detected, the materials are rejected and a new purchase order is created.
+Otherwise, the logistics process (putaway scenario) is triggered.

+The process then marks the material requirement as fulfilled.

+### manufacturing

 ![manufacturing process](processmodels/strategic_model_manufacturing.png "Manufacturing process")

+This process manages the manufacturing of a finished good (product).
+The process is initiated when materials are available.

+First, a production planning activity is performed, which creates a production order.
+This production order is checked by the production planning staff.
+If the production order is not ok, the production planning has to be repeated.
+Otherwise, the components are transported to the factory.
+After that, the first step in the factory, which puts the material into the high-bay warehouse inside the factory, is performed by initiating the FT factory controller.

+Then the production order is released and the actual manufacturing process is executed by once again initiating  the FT Factory Controller.

+The finished goods are then transported to the warehouse (Fishertechnik robot) and put away.

+The process ends when the product is stored in the warehouse.

+### shipment

 ![shipment process](processmodels/strategic_model_shipment.png "Manufacturing process")

+This process manages the shipment of finished goods to the customer.
+The process begins when a product is in stock and ready to be shipped to the customer.

+First, a shipment object is created.
+This shipment is tendered (sent) to a Transportation Service Provider (TSP), which either accepts or rejects the shipment.
+This status is not entered manually but by an RPA robot (shipment robot).
+If a shipment is rejected, an alternative TSP is selected.
+After acceptance, the logistics process (picking scenario) is initiated.
+After goods issue, the physical transport is performed by the TSP.
+After the product is delivered to the customer, the TSP sets the order to "Delivered" in its system.
+This status update is once again transferred by the shipment RPA robot.

+### logistics (warehousing)

 ![Logistics process](processmodels/strategic_model_logistics.png "Logistics (warhousing) process")

+This process manages the flow of goods in a warehouse.
+This is represented by the Fischertechnik warehouse robot.
+The process begins when a transfer order for the warehouse is received by another business.
+This could be an instruction to move products in or out of the  warehouse.

+There are two scenarios:
+"Put-away (store)": This means a product needs to be stored in a specific storage location.
+"Picking (exstore)": This indicates that a product need to be retrieved from a specific storage location.

+If the transfer order is for "put-away (store)," the system checks if the specified storage location is actually available in the warehouse to store the products.
+This check is done by the warehouse staff.
+If the storage location is available, the process stores the product in the warehouse by calling the warehouse robot control module.
+If the storage location is not available, the warehouse staff needs to specify an alternative storage location.
+After storing the product, the system updates the information about the warehouse's occupancy status in the inventory database.

+If the transfer order is for "picking (exstore)," the process involves checking the actual availability by the warehouse staff.
+If product is available the requested product are picked from the warehouse by calling the warehouse robot control module.
+After retrieving the product, the system updates the occupancy status of the storage location in the inventory database.

+The process then marks the transfer order as completed, indicating that the requested action (storage or retrieval) has been successfully executed.

 ## deployment diagram
+UML deployment diagram

 ![deployment](BPALABDeploymentDiagram.png "Deployment")